RTEMS/rtems-release/notes/rtems-notes-6.1.md

 ### SMP Support Improvements

+* The SMP EDF scheduler affinity handling was improved to ensure FIFO fairness.

 * The SMP scheduler framework was reworked to fix potential data corruption issues and priority group ordering violations.